 Among Kingella species, K. kingae is the most frequent human pathogen; these organisms frequently colonize the respiratory mucous membranes.
 Children aged 6 mo to 4 yr have the highest rates of colonization and invasive disease from this and other respiratory tract pathogens such as Moraxella catarrhalis and Streptococcus pneumoniae.
 Infection has a seasonal distribution, with more cases in fall and winter.

 Diseases Caused By Kingella

 The most common manifestations of K. kingae disease are

 Rare manifestations include pneumonia, epiglottitis, meningitis, abscesses, and ocular infections.

 The most common skeletal infection is septic arthritis, which most frequently affects large, weight-bearing joints, especially the knee and ankle.
 Osteomyelitis most frequently involves bones of the lower extremities.
 Onset is insidious, and diagnosis is often delayed.
 Hematogenous invasion of intervertebral disks can occur, most commonly in the lumbar intervertebral spaces.

-Diagnosis requires laboratory isolation from suspected fluids or tissues.
+Diagnosis requires laboratory isolation from fluids or tissues thought to be infected.

 Kingella organisms are generally susceptible to various penicillins and cephalosporins.
 However, antimicrobial susceptibility testing is needed to guide therapy.
-Other useful drugs include aminoglycosides, trimethoprim/sulfamethoxazole, tetracyclines, erythromycin, and ciprofloxacin.
+Other useful drugs include aminoglycosides, trimethoprim/sulfamethoxazole, tetracyclines, erythromycin, and fluoroquinolones.